 Other explanations about acupuncture’s effects come from biologists and neuroscientists.
 Once your muscles sense the needles being inserted, they send signals to the spinal cord and brain, which then receive these signals and may respond by changing the production and release of certain chemical compounds.
 For example, muscles may send signals to the brain and spinal cord in response to acupuncture that lead to an increase in endorphin production, which contributes to the pain-relieving effect of acupuncture that many people report.

-The science on acupuncture and fertility
+Overview of studies on acupuncture and fertility

 "Generally speaking, we know that acupuncture decreases inflammation and improves circulation," Moler says.
 However, she adds, "Focusing more specifically on what the research tells us about fertility, we need to be cautious in terms of drawing conclusions as much more research is needed."

-First, what the science does show: Acupuncture can help with fertility stress
+Acupuncture can help with fertility stress

 Fertility and conception can be stressful, whether it’s alone or with a partner, or with or without using medical interventions.
 A few studies have looked at the impact on acupuncture and stress around the time of ART procedures, generally finding that it can lower stress levels (as compared to no intervention at all).